 A range of other facilities including: systems for temperate, tropical and invasive species (24 x 80L cylindrical tanks; 36 x 100L prawn tanks); constant environment rooms; static respirometers and swim tunnels for respiratory physiology; algal and live hatchery feed production.

-IMAS manages a fleet of small coastal craft that are used for fisheries stock assessment research and to support numerous fisheries, environmental and ecological studies around Tasmania.
-There are currently 7 research vessels in the fleet ranging in size from 4 to 7m.
+IMAS manages a fleet of coastal craft that are used for fisheries stock assessment research and to support numerous fisheries, environmental and ecological studies around Tasmania.
+There are currently eight research vessels in the fleet ranging in size from 4 to 15 metres.